cfpb/consumerfinance.gov/INSTALL.md

 ### Install Protractor locally

-Protractor (for the test suite) can be installed globally to avoid downloading Chromedriver repeatedly.
+Protractor (for the test suites) can be installed globally to avoid downloading Chromedriver repeatedly.
 To do so, run: